April 3, 2019

 blinkit-Online-Kurs-Beispiel-Demo-aus-Sicht-des-Trainers

-70% of learning success happens "on the job".
-With the learning platform blink.it, you can achieve just that: Support participants after training for several weeks online.
-Request your free demo now and let our blink.it expert show you how Learning on the job works with the blink.it platform.
+70% of learning success occurs "on the job".
+With the learning platform blink.it, you can achieve exactly that: Accompany participants after training for several weeks online.
+Request your free demo now and let our blink.it expert show you how learning on the job works with the blink.it platform.

-According to the 70-20-10 principle, training contributes very little to a worker's learning progress.
-The reason is obvious: Training usually lasts one to two days, typically all at once.
-In this short and content-intensive time, no significant behavioral change can occur.
+According to the 70-20-10 principle, training contributes very little to an employee's learning progress.
+The reason is obvious: Training usually lasts one to two days, typically in one go.
+In this short and content-rich time, no significant behavioral change can occur.

-This does not mean that training is inherently ineffective or a poor measure!
-However, you should be aware that according to the 70-20-10 principle, they only account for a small part of corporate learning.
+That doesn’t mean that training is ineffective or a bad measure per se!
+However, you should be aware that according to the 70-20-10 principle, they only account for a small part of workplace learning.

 10% Lernen in Schulungen

-10% learning in training sessions: Further training measures that do not take place in everyday work deliver only the smallest part of learning success.
+10% Learning in training: Further education measures that do not take place in daily work contribute only the smallest part of learning success.

-Social learning comes second, according to the 70-20-10 principle.
-This means initially: Learning alone is less efficient than learning in exchange with others.
-It’s not about classic group work but about everyday interaction: Conversations between colleagues who give each other tips and thus encourage each other – completely without official training.
+Social learning ranks second according to the 70-20-10 principle.
+This initially means: Learning alone is less efficient than learning in exchange with others.
+It’s not about classic group work, but about everyday exchange: Conversations between employees who give each other tips and thus support each other – all without formal training.

-20% is attributed to social learning, meaning: learning through interaction is about twice as efficient as learning in training.
-If you combine both, the learning effect is probably even over 30%!
-Because those who talk to colleagues about the content after a training session retain it longer in their memory.
-The colleague may have an additional tip – and thus the original training content is actively passed on, consolidated, and further developed.
+20% is attributed to social learning, meaning: Learning in exchange is about twice as efficient as learning in training.
+If you combine both, the learning effect is likely even above 30%!
+Because those who talk about the content with colleagues after a training session retain it longer in memory.
+The colleague may have an additional tip – and thus the original content of the training is actively shared, reinforced, and further developed.

 20% des betrieblichen Lernens ist soziales Lernen.

-20% social learning: In daily interaction, colleagues benefit from each other’s experiences.
+20% Social learning: In daily exchange, colleagues benefit from each other's experience.

-The majority of learning doesn’t take place in a training session or training but more or less unconsciously: during work itself.
-“Practice makes perfect” or “Learning by doing” captures the essence of learning in general very well.
+The majority of learning does not indeed take place in training or workshops, but more or less unconsciously: While working itself.
+“Practice makes perfect” or “Learning by doing” captures the essence of learning in general quite well.
 Or as learning expert Charles Jennings puts it:

 Training is an event or a series of events.
 Learning is a continuous process.

-A good example of the value of years of learning are self-employed individuals who charge several hundred euros per hour – for a task they have perfected over the years or decades.
-This means quite plainly: You are not only paying for the 60 minutes of work but also for the many years of practice.
+A good example of the value of years of learning are freelancers who charge several hundred euros per hour – for a task they have perfected over the years or decades.
+It plainly means: You pay them not just for the 60 minutes of work but also for the many years of practice.
 The real value lies in the years of learning.

-Important: Unlike training, workplace-related learning is more likely to occur unconsciously: The learner is not aware that they are in the middle of a learning process.
-Therefore, it is important for HR developers to initially create an awareness of this everyday learning.
+Important: Unlike training, workplace learning occurs rather unconsciously: The learner is not aware that they are in the midst of a learning process.
+For HR developers, it is therefore important to first create awareness for this everyday learning.

 70% des betrieblichen Lernens findet am Arbeitsplatz statt.

-If you want to increase learning progress in companies, you combine the three elements mentioned.
+Anyone wanting to increase the learning progress in companies combines the mentioned three elements.
 10+20+70 = 100.
 Sounds logical, doesn’t it?

-Of course, this calculation is only a guideline, but it carries a clear message:
+Of course, this calculation is only a guideline, but with a clear message:

 1. Training is a good impulse for new perspectives.

-2. Interacting with others is a good catalyst for organizing those perspectives.
+2. Exchanging with others is a good catalyst for being able to categorize perspectives.

-3. Finally, the fundamental learning practice takes place in everyday work.
+3. Finally, the essential learning practice takes place in the daily work environment.

-The blended learning method is aimed precisely at this switch between theory and practice: Here, you combine classic knowledge transfer in the training room with several weeks of e-learning, which is integrated into small learning units in everyday work.
-Combine face-to-face learning with online learning to avoid getting stuck at 10% learning progress!
+The blended learning method specifically targets this shift between theory and practice: You combine classic knowledge transfer in the training room with several weeks of e-learning, which is integrated into daily work in small learning units.
+Combine in-person with online learning to ensure you don't get stuck at 10% learning progress!

 Support for the 70% learning practice: E-learning with blink.it

-The high proportion of daily learning “on the job” is not only extremely important, but is also often neglected.
-After all, the 10% from training and the 20% from social interaction are significantly easier to influence.
-Promoting learning in the workplace itself seems more challenging.
+The high proportion of daily learning "on the job" is not only extremely important but is also often neglected.
+After all, the 10% from training and the 20% from social exchange are much easier to influence.
+Supporting learning in the workplace itself seems more challenging.

-The solution: Support employees online with their daily learning!
-The learning platform blink.it is designed to keep the learner in focus.
-They can choose when and where to take their next developmental step.
-This freedom is important so that learning truly takes place in the foreground and “on the side” – but with support.
-Thus, new knowledge is sustainably integrated into everyday work in small steps through blink.it.
+The solution: Support employees online in their daily learning!
+The learning platform blink.it is designed so that the learner is the focus.
+They can choose when and where to take their next development step.
+This freedom is essential so that workplace learning truly takes center stage and learning happens “on the side” – but indeed with support.
+Thus, through blink.it, new knowledge is sustainably integrated into everyday work in small steps.

-How blink.it works: Gradually, very short learning contents (“Blinks”) are unlocked for the learner.
-They decide when to engage with them: on the train, between two meetings, or specifically at regular intervals during working hours.
-A Blink works similarly to a mini-training: as a pure impulse for practicing or applying what has been learned.
-Throughout the rest of the day or week, the learner integrates the content into their daily life, keeps thinking about it, and does small exercises.
+This is how blink.it works: Gradually, very short learning content (“Blinks”) are unlocked for the learner.
+They decide when to engage with it: on the train, between two meetings, or deliberately at regular intervals during work hours.
+A Blink functions similarly to a mini-training: serving purely as an impulse for practicing or applying what has been learned.
+Throughout the rest of the day or week, the learner integrates the content into their daily routine, thinks about it repeatedly, and does small exercises.

-Blink.it founder Michael Witzke explains in a video from LEARNTEC how blended learning works with blink.it in small bites:
+Blink.it founder Michael Witzke explains in the LEARNTEC video how blended learning with blink.it succeeds in small bites:

 Conclusion: 5 steps for learning according to the 70-20-10 principle

-We at blink.it see the success behind the 70-20-10 rule every day: Learning requires a continuous process, which means on the one hand time, and on the other targeted support.
+We at blink.it see the success behind the 70-20-10 rule every day: Learning needs a continuous process, which means on the one hand time, and on the other hand targeted support.

-To make workplace learning sustainable, we therefore recommend the following five steps:
+To make workplace learning sustainable, we recommend the following five steps:

-1. Create awareness of the importance of everyday learning, for example, through articles on the intranet or social media.
+1. Create awareness for the importance of everyday learning, e.g., through articles in the intranet or social media.

 2. Provide impulses for new perspectives in training.

-3. Enable workplace-related learning through an online learning platform.
+3. Facilitate workplace-related learning through an online learning platform.

-4. Create space for social interaction.
-Continuously ensure connections between the learning methods.
+4. Create space for social exchange.
+Continuously ensure connections between learning methods.

-Arrange a first appointment with one of our employees now and get a demonstration of the blink.it platform in about 15 minutes!
-Afterwards, you can calmly test all the features as a course creator: Create content, experiment with the publication settings, and get a sense of how easy workplace-related learning can be.
+Schedule your first appointment with one of our employees now and let us show you the blink.it platform in an approximately 15-minute demo!
+After that, you can calmly test all the functions as a course creator: create content, experiment with publication settings, and get an idea of how easy workplace-related learning can be.

 Try blink.it for free and without obligation and set up your own learning platform right away!